Farama-Foundation/farama.org/_posts/2025-02-20-Vector-Autoreset-Mode.md

 </details>

 ## Conclusion
-The autoreset mode has as significant impact on the implementation of RL training algorithms for sampling from environments.
+The autoreset mode have a significant impact on the implementation of RL training algorithms for sampling from environments and its not possible to convert between different modes.
+Gymnasium v1.1 now supports all three autoreset implementations with most of the wrappers supporting all of them providing more options to developers and greater backward compatibility to Gymnasium v0 vectorised training algorithms.

 If there are missing details or questions please raise them on the [Farama Discord](https://discord.gg/bnJ6kubTg6) or [GitHub](https://github.com/farama-Foundation/gymnasium).